 ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

-DIY Cricut Projects with Removable Vinyl + Why Choose Removable?
+Cricut Removable Vinyl DIY - Why Choose Removable?

 Do you know the difference between permanent and removable vinyl and when to use each type for your Cricut crafts?
 If you are new to Cricut die-cutting machines like I am, you might just be wondering about that.
 I had the wrong idea about removable vinyl, and I wanted to share what I learned in case any of you do, too.

 So far, I have only used permanent vinyl with my Cricut projects and have not tried removable vinyl yet.
 I somehow thought that removable vinyl was only meant to be temporary and would naturally start to peel off after a while.
 That may happen over time, but it depends on how much you handle it.
 I had seen project posts using permanent and removable vinyl interchangeably, and I wanted to know why anyone would use removable vinyl for a project that was meant to be permanent.

 I discovered the main reasons that crafters use removable vinyl, some of which surprised me.
 It is often used when making a stencil to apply paint or other medium to a project, in which case you would remove the vinyl afterwards.
 Removable vinyl is less likely to pull off any of the paint than permanent vinyl.
 See below for several projects that use removable vinyl as stencils.

 This is such a cute tray.
 It looks like it would be difficult to make, but the directions are quite easy.
 In a short amount of time, you could have a tray unlike anyone else's.
 You can use as many layers of paint as you want, depending on the look you're going for.